runtools/run/docs/content/reference/resources.md

 });
 ```

-Finally, to call an overridden method (i.e., a method with the same name defined in a base resource), you can use `super`:
+Finally, to call an overridden method (i.e., a method already implemented in a base resource), you can use `super`:

 ```js
 module.exports = () => ({